bbc/Imager.js/README.md

 - `http://example.com/assets/260/imgr-2x.png` if pixel ratio is advertised as `2`
 - `http://example.com/assets/260/imgr-1.3x.png` if pixel ratio is advertised as `1.3`

-Head to this [] resource to learn more about the available pixel ratio in the wild.
+Head to this [device pixel density test](http://bjango.com/articles/min-device-pixel-ratio/) resource to learn more about the available pixel ratio in the wild.

 ## Interpolating `{width}` value